Photography notice

 Monthly Clubs

-December/January Teen Book Club: This month’s choice is We Were Liars, by e.
-Lockhart!
-Because of the end of the semester exams for TPS, followed by Winter Break, we will use the same book for both December and January.
-Please contact the library soon if you would like a copy!
-The Teen Book Club discussion is on Tuesday, January 27, 2026 from 2:45 PM-3:45 PM at Tecumseh High School.
+March Teen Book Club: This month’s choice is Unbroken, by Laura Hillenbrand!
+Please contact the library soon to reserve your copy!
+The Teen Book Club discussion is on Tuesday, March 31, 2026 from 2:45 PM-3:45 PM at Tecumseh High School.
 Light refreshments will be served.
 You do not have to be a THS student to participate in the teen book club!
-If you have any questions, or would like to get together with book club to decorate customized bookmarks on Tuesday, December 9, please contact Andy Jackson, Teen Services Librarian, at ajackson@tecumsehlibrary.org
+If you have any questions, please contact Andy Jackson, Teen Services Librarian, at ajackson@tecumsehlibrary.org

 MonthTitleAuthorGenreCategory